 Way back in 2005 I wrote a post about how Mexico wasn’t a featured country in my book The World’s Cheapest Destinations, but it was still quite a bargain.
-Now the country is even cheaper thanks to exchange rate differences and it’s now in the 5th edition of that book.
+Now the whole country of Mexico is even cheaper thanks to exchange rate differences.
+It’s now in the 5th edition of that book.

 Back then I owned a little beach house on the Gulf Coast near Merida that we put $45K into and used for years as our getaway vacation home.
 When we sold it a in 2014, we basically broke even.
 It’s still dirt cheap to buy a house around there.
 Eventually, we bought a much bigger four-bedroom house with a view in Guanajuato for $85K.
 It’s hard to overstate how much lower real estate prices (and taxes) have on other prices too.
 Combine that with relatively low wages, and it means you will find quite an arbitrage opportunity if you’re coming from a wealthier country with dollars or euros.

 The answer to “How cheap is Mexico?” depends a lot though on which Mexico.
 You have to go to the right places, to get a real bargain, the areas where there aren’t so many free-spending foreigners that the system has gotten out of whack.

 Resort Mexico vs. the Real Mexico for Cheap Travel